clenox/opentpl-module-python/README.md

 -- Plug commands & data

-  The following call provides on/off control, status (online or offline) and reporting of current power data.
+  The following call provides on/off control, status (online or offline) and reporting of current power data (emeter).
 Note that not all TP-Link smart plugs support power data reporting.

   Valid commands are "ON", "OFF", "status", and "data" (as in the below example).